 The project will study whether and how the Urban Waterbuffer should be applied in urban areas, and what its hydrological, chemical and financial impact would be.
-Four cases will be developed in more detail for Rotterdam, Rheden and the Hague.
-In two locations, test set-ups will then be built and monitored.
+Four cases were developed in more detail for Rotterdam, Rheden and The Hague.
+In two locations, test set-ups were then built and monitored.
 The aim of the project is to quantify and document the potential of the UWB, and to translate the lessons from the first applications into realistic, clear application and design recommendations in a handbook.
 This can then serve as a guide for interested end-users, advisors and suppliers.
 A smart control system will also be developed for the control and monitoring procedures in the management of the UWB.

 Urban Waterbuffer study extended to practice

-Exploratory research has shown that a UWB can make a concrete contribution to the discharge of surplus rainwater and thus prevent flooding: UWB pilot projects will therefore soon begin in Rotterdam and Rheden.
+Exploratory research showed that a UWB can make a concrete contribution to the discharge of surplus rainwater and thus prevent flooding: UWB pilot projects have therefore begun in Rotterdam and Rheden.

-The stored rainwater in Rotterdam would be used during dry periods as a source of high-grade freshwater to replenish a pond and to water artificial turf fields.
-It seems possible that these applications would cover a large part of the annual costs related to the depreciation, maintenance and management of the pre-treatment, infiltration and recovery.
+The stored rainwater in Rotterdam is to be used during dry periods as a source of high-grade freshwater to water artificial turf fields and to provide playwater to a square.
 In Rheden, no use of the infiltrated water is envisaged for the time being, but potential benefits do exist in connection with the limited surface space required, and to the unburdening of the municipal sewerage system.

 Read more about this project on the Urban Waterbuffer website.